OdyseeTeam/odysee-media-server/README.md

 Build ALL Services, tagged as `dev`.

 ### `docker-push:dev`
-Push ALL Servicers image, tagged as `dev`.
+Push ALL Services image, tagged as `dev`.

 ### `docker-publish:dev`
-(This is the most convient command)
+(This is the most convenient command)
 One shot build and push ALL services, tagged as `dev`.